Olivia Colman Just Debuted A Platinum Hair Makeover At The Oscars

 At last year's Academy Awards, Olivia Colman went home with a Best Actress trophy for her role in The Favourite.
 This year, the English actress, who appeared as a presenter instead of a nominee, was able to breathe a little easier on the red carpet.
 But that didn't stop Colman from turning every head when she showed up to the Dolby Theater with a platinum pixie.

-Only time will tell if Colman's bleached color is a one-night wonder — a short-lived look to shock and awe at the Oscars — or if it will carry over for the rest of 2020.
+Only time will tell if Colman's bleached colour is a one-night wonder — a short-lived look to shock and awe at the Oscars — or if it will carry over for the rest of 2020.
 With the way the bright-blonde pops with a touch of mauve-pink lipstick and black eyeliner, we'd love to see the latter.
+When Colman took the stage to present Best Actor, she pointed to her new white-blonde hair and quipped, "Winning an Oscar ages you."
+Never change, Colman, never change.

 Advertisement